The two leading hosting services are the basis behind millions of websites worldwide.

-GoDaddy offers daily backups and one-click restore options, which need to be paid separately and start at $2.99 per month.
+GoDaddy offers daily backups and one-click restore options, which must be paid separately and start at $2.99 per month.

-A key difference between the two hosting providers is the amount of support which users will receive after signing up for the service and when it comes to building their websites.
+A critical difference between the two hosting providers is the amount of support users will receive after signing up for the service and when it comes to building their websites.

-The GoDaddy hosting company has a user-friendly in-house drag-and-drop interface for its website builder, while Bluehost can be integrated with the WordPress.org or the Weebly website builder platforms.
+The GoDaddy hosting company has a user-friendly in-house drag-and-drop interface for its website builder.
+At the same time, Bluehost can be integrated with the WordPress.org or the Weebly website builder platforms.

-In other words, GoDaddy is a more suitable option for those of you who are not tech-savvy and want to build their own website without having to hire an expensive web developer and without having to take a course in coding and website development.
+In other words, GoDaddy is a more suitable option for those who are not tech-savvy and want to build their own website without hiring an expensive web developer and without taking a course in coding and website development.

 GoDaddy’s intuitive drag-and-drop interface allows for an easy, structured, step-by-step website building experience.